 Easy Assembly and Storage

-If you don’t have any experience with inversion therapy, extra safety straps, mats, and padded headrests will make using the device less daunting.
+If you don’t have any experience with inversion therapy, extra safety straps, mats, and padded headrests will make using the inversion table less daunting.

 Some even come with instructional DVD’s or a mobile app to guide you through the process.